Cortex Analyst semantic model specification¶

 A list of logical tables in this semantic model.

-A logical table can be thought of as a view over a physical database table or view.
+You can think of a logical table as a view over a physical database table or view.
 It has the following fields:

 Required